seppegadeyne/astro-process-html/README.md

 ## Setup

-1. Place the `optimizer.mjs` file in your Astro project's root directory.
+1. Place the `process-html.mjs` file in your Astro project's root directory.

 2. Update your `package.json` file to include the necessary dependencies and scripts.
 Your `package.json` should look similar to the one below: